 Goldendoodles are a smart and easy to train crossbreed of dogs.
 They are willing learners that are eager and full of energy.
 The breed responds well to positive reinforcement and gentleness.
 Using harsh, loud or training punishment will hinder your training as with most dog breeds.
 You will want to start socializing and training your Doodle while they are still a puppy and continue as they grow, it is an ongoing task.
 If you put in the time the breed makes for well trained and social friendly companions.
+A great book companion for training from puppyhood and beyond is Cesar Millan’s book.

 Start Your Training With the Following Items During the 7-12 Week Range